-Allergies are nothing to sneeze at and you definitely know when you’re suffering from them.
+Allergies are nothing to sneeze.
 Whether it’s a scratchy throat, watery eyes, hives or worse, it’s your body’s way of fighting back.
 The common medical definition of allergies, according to Daniel More, MD is, “an abnormal reaction by a person's immune system against a normally harmless substance.”
-What that basically means is that when a person who is allergic encounters a trigger, the body reacts by releasing chemicals which cause allergy symptoms.
-It can range from being uncomfortable to downright unpleasant and when it happens, you’ll be running for cover.
-Here a few common questions that you should know the answers to.
+What that means is that when a person who is allergic encounters a trigger, the body reacts by releasing chemicals which cause allergy symptoms.
+Symptoms can range from being uncomfortable to downright dangerous.
+Here a few common questions that you should know the answers to...

-A hair color allergy is exactly what you think it is, a reaction to chemicals found in any product that colors your hair.
-According to HealthHype.com, about 5% of people who use any sort of hair color develop an allergy, which means that it’s pretty rare.
+A hair dye allergy is exactly what you think it is—a reaction to chemicals found in any product that colors your hair.
+About 5% of people who use any sort of hair color develop an allergy (Sosted 2007).
 But when an allergy does strike, it can be just as severe as a nut or shellfish allergy.
-If you see any signs of swelling, itching or burning, listen to your body, you’re having a reaction.
-It’s very common for these symptoms to start within a short period of time after application, but it’s possible that an allergic reaction to hair color can develop days or weeks after the treatment, which displays itself as redness or itch on or around the head.
-This is important, so let’s repeat that: symptoms of hair dye allergies aren't necessarily immediate and they can occur two, three or even up to seven days after exposure to the product.
+If you see any signs of swelling, itching or burning, listen to your body—you’re having an allergic reaction.
+It’s very common for these symptoms to start within a short period of time after application, but it’s possible that an allergic reaction to hair color can develop days or weeks after application, which can display itself as redness or itching on or around the head.
 According to Debra Jaliman, MD and author of Skin Rules, “If you develop a severe allergy, you could get blisters and hives and, though rare, difficulty breathing similar to an anaphylactic reaction.”

-Is there an hair color ingredient that is setting off my allergic reaction?
+Is there a hair color ingredient that is setting off my allergic reaction?

-The most common hair color ingredient that people have a reaction to is a substance known as PPD, shortened from the scientific name of paraphenylenediamine.
-It’s frequently used in commercial hair dyes—both drugstore and salon brands—and is primarily used to fight color fade.
-According to researchers at WebMD, PPD is found in more than two-thirds of commercial hair dyes.
+The most common hair color ingredient that people can have a reaction to is a substance known as PPD, shortened from the scientific name of paraphenylenediamine.
+There is much debate about the level of toxicity of PPD.
+What’s known is that it is an allergen and skin sensitizer, and contact with the skin can create serious reactions.
+PPD is frequently used in commercial hair colors—both drugstore and salon brands—and is primarily used to create darker shades of hair color.
+According to researchers at WebMD, PPD is found in more than two-thirds of commercial hair colors.
 In her book Skin Rules, Dr. Jaliman states that, “Black dye is known as being worse than others, but you can get a reaction no matter the shade you’re using or the original color of your hair.”
-If you're having a severe PPD reaction, it can show itself as a painful rash around the hairline, as well as facial swelling.
-Reactions can be serious and although it’s rare, hospitalization can occur.
+If you're having a severe PPD reaction, it can present itself as a painful rash around the hairline, as well as facial swelling.
+Reactions can be serious, and although rare, can require hospitalization.

-It’s not uncommon that all the sudden the hair dye that you’ve used for years starts giving you a reaction.
+It’s important to know that it is not uncommon to suddenly develop an allergic reaction to a hair color you have been using for years.
 Your body can develop immune reactions to certain molecules over time, meaning you can start having an allergy at any point in your life.
-Just because you’ve been loyal to your tried and true brand for 10 years, it doesn’t mean that you can’t develop an allergy.
+Just because you’ve been loyal to your tried and true brand for 10 years, it doesn’t mean you can’t develop an allergy.

 Why do I have allergies?